 Many of our pupils continue with their education post-16 within our Sixth Form.
-The Sixth Form Curriculum is designed to offer progression from GCSE, and a breadth of subjects to suit a wide range of career choices.
-Students can choose from 15 A Level subjects and 10 L3 BTECs , Technical Certificates or L3 Applied qualifications following successful completion of their GCSEs.
-For students who have not achieved a grade 4 in Maths and/or English Language, there is a one-year L2 route that can be followed before enrolling on the L3 route.
+The Sixth Form curriculum is designed to offer progression from GCSE, with a breadth of subjects to suit a wide range of career choices.
+Students can choose from a broad range of A Level subjects and L3 BTECs ,Technical Certificates or L3 Applied qualifications, following successful completion of their GCSEs.
+For students who have not achieved a grade 4 in Maths and/or English Language, there is a one-year L2 route that can be followed before enrolling fully on the L3 route.